 However, the one thing that is very wrong is when you are not told about any potential future costs, or when you are intentionally misled into thinking any extras will cost a lot less than they actually end up costing.

-Among many other red flags, this stands out as Automated Cash Cloud’s biggest downfall.
+This for me stands out as Automated Cash Cloud’s biggest downfall.

-This is why I speak so highly of my #1 work from home recommendation because it contains the most up to date training and support for people who want to build a profitable website.
+That is why I speak so highly of my #1 work from home recommendation because it contains the most up to date training and support for people who want to build a profitable website.